yyc15/CMPT733_final_project/README.md

 # YouTube Trending Video Analysis
 What are the elements to be listed on the YouTube trending video list so that the videos can reach as many audiences as possible with higher numbers of views, likes, and comments?

-The data analysis dashboard and online product will try to answer the question with the latest years trending video information.
+The data analysis dashboard and online product will try to answer the question with the latest years trending video data.

 ### 1. YouTube dataset API
-The dataset is updated on demand.
+#### The dataset is updated on demand.
 Currently the result is from 2021/01/01 to 2022/04/06.
-Check the folder data for the original dataset.
+Check the folder ‘data’ for the original dataset.

 getYoutubeTrendingVideo.py : Main program for dragging youtube trending list data